ansible/awx/awx_collection/README.md

 ## Release and Upgrade Notes

-Notable releases of the `awx.awx` collection:
+Notable releases of the `ansible.controller` collection:

- - 7.0.0 is intended to be identical to the content prior to the migration, aside from changes necessary to function as a collection.
- - 11.0.0 has no non-deprecated modules that depend on the deprecated `tower-cli` [PyPI](https://pypi.org/project/ansible-tower-cli/).
- - 0.0.1-devel is the version you should see if installing from source, which is intended for development and expected to be unstable.
+ - 3.7.0 initial release

 The following notes are changes that may require changes to playbooks: